 Remember that puppy training doesn't happen overnight.
 And sometimes puppies simply lose control of their bladder when they're too excited.
 But if you notice that even the best practices aren't working for your pet, take them to a vet to get checked out.

-Dogs Peeing in Beds May Indicate Urinary Issues
+Does Peeing in Bed Indicate a Urinary Issue?

 There are other medical conditions beyond urinary issues or kidney disease that may trigger bladder issues.
 When in doubt, seek a licensed veterinarian if simple dietary or behavioral changes don't remedy the problem.